lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ### ❓Q5: Write a SQL query to return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1 or more) in at least two experiments
-    - TABLES: `expression, genes`

 - 5a.
 Self-join Answer: can be written one single query.
 However using a self-join with another table join, which is, in effect, a three table join, is complex to write and to read.
+Join the `genes` table to two copies of the `expression` table.

         - SQL Query Pattern: